jwodder/doapi/FUTURE.md

     - Add similar idempotency for `enable-backups`, `disable-backups`, `enable-ipv6`, and `enable-private-networking`?

+- Give `doapi-domain` commands for only showing records with a given type or name?

 ### Internals

 - When not all objects of a type have been cached, labels that are valid IDs